cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/core.rst

 .. rubric:: Data and Applications Combined

-With your data abstracted in CDAP as *Streams* and *Datasets*, you are able to process that data in realtime or in batch using a Program (*Flow,* *MapReduce*, *Spark*, *Workflow*) and you can serve data to external clients using a *Service*.
+With your data represented in CDAP as *Streams* and *Datasets*, you are able to process that data in realtime or in batch using a Program (*Flow,* *MapReduce*, *Spark*, *Workflow*) and you can serve data to external clients using a *Service*.